chrsgrffth/seven/jekyll/_work/1-spera-health.md

 roles:
  - Visual Design
 overview: |
-  Spera is building a product with the goal of keeping alumni of addiction rehabilitation in touch with both each other and their mentors.
-With all of the business work and initial planning, all Spera needed was a design to bring their product to market.
+  With a business plan developed and wireframes already created, Spera needed a visual design and system to develop and market their product – an application to extend the care of addiction rehabilitation outside.
 sections:
   -
     type: 'assets'